 If you're hungry or thirsty, you're sure to find something at The Great Cortland Pumpkinfest.

-If you really want to get your taste buds moving, try a heaping plate of noodles from Yakisobas, or a Prime Rib Sammy at the Deli Bros Catering.
-Don't forget to make your rounds at Anthony's 19th Hole, and MoMo's Traveling Cafe.
+It wouldn't be a Punpkinfest without a pumpkin coffee from Coffee Mania!
+If you really want to get your taste buds moving, try a big bag of kettle corn, still piping hot from Lulu's, or a Prime Rib Sammy at the Deli Bros Catering.
+Don't forget to make your rounds at Anthony's 19th Hole!

 Feeling parched after tasting all the fall-themed treats?
 Those 21 and over can hop over to the Pumpkin Pub for a beverage.